Debug Komodo

-To run Komodo in debug mode and help developer troubleshoot issues found at client end systems, please follow these steps:
+To run Komodo in debug mode, and help developers troubleshoot issues, please follow these steps:

 Note